 - In Egnyte Secure & Govern, go to Settings > Content Sources.
 If you haven't already added Microsoft/Office 365 as a source, go to step 3.
 Otherwise, go to step 4.

 - Choose the option to add a new cloud content source and select the Microsoft option.
-If you are part of the beta program, you will see the option to add Exchange Online as an additional step during the setup process (use the account given ApplicationImpersonation privileges from step 1).
+You will see the option to add Exchange Online as an additional step during the setup process (use the account given ApplicationImpersonation privileges from step 1).
 You will be asked to assign privileges for our application to read email content from all users.
-Note that you are not required to select the option to enable this privilege for all users.

 Congratulations - you've successfully added Microsoft/Office 365 with Exchange Online as a source.

-- Open the source details for your existing source.
-If you are part of the beta program, you will see the option to Configure Exchange Online, which appears as a sub-source in addition to OneDrive and SharePoint Online.
+- Open the source details for your existing Microsoft source.
+You will see the option to Configure Exchange Online, which appears as a sub-source in addition to OneDrive and SharePoint Online.
 Ensure you use the account which was given ApplicationImpersonation privileges from step 1.

 Congratulations - you've successfully added Exchange Online as a source.